 The natural induction causes an overshoot U{PEAK} in the motor voltage before it stabilises itself at a level depending on the voltage in the intermediate circuit.
 The rise time and the peak voltage U{PEAK} affect the service life of the motor.
 If the peak voltage is too high, especially motors without phase coil insulation are affected.
 If the motor cable is short (a few metres), the rise time and peak voltage are lower.

-If the motor cable is long (100 m), the rise time and peak voltage increases.
+If the motor cable is long (100 m), the rise time and peak voltage are higher.

-In motors without phase insulation paper or other insulation reinforcement suitable for operation with voltage supply (such as a frequency converter), fit a sine-wave filter on the output of the FC 300.
+In motors without phase insulation paper or other insulation reinforcement suitable for operation with voltage supply (such as a frequency converter), fit a du/dt filter or a sine-wave filter on the output of the frequency converter.